 1st Week of Taper (2 Weeks From Race)

-During the first week of the taper, you’ll want to do speed work simulating your race.
+During the first week of the taper, do speed work simulating your race.
 For example, you might want to do mile repeats at your race pace.
-If you don’t remember what a mile repeat is, that’s simply run a mile typically at race pace with a period of rest in between.
+If you don’t remember what a mile repeat is, that’s simply running a set of miles intervals, typically at race pace, with a period of rest in between.

-You’ll likely want to do 3 x 1 mile repeats for a 5k and 6 x 1 mile repeats for a 10k.
+Three mile repeats for a 5k and six for a 10k is an example (although 6 x 1-mile at race pace is a hard-core workout.
+Feel free to shorten that to three or four repeats).
 This is a great way to tune up and see if your body is ready to run your goal pace.

 Additionally, you’ll want to cut back 25% on your total mileage, including your long run.
-That means if you typically run 20 miles a week, cut it back to 15 miles, including your long run from 8 miles to 6 miles.
+If you typically run 20 miles a week, cut it back to 15 miles, including your long run from 8 miles to 6 miles.

 2nd Week of Taper (1 Week From Race)